NCAA’s Emmert presses Senate for ‘guardrails’ on athlete pay

-The NCAA last fall said it would allow players to “benefit” from the use of their name, image and likeness and is working on new rules that it plans to reveal in April.
-Under the NCAA’s timeline, athletes would be able to take advantage of endorsement opportunities beginning next January.

-Meanwhile, more than half of U.S. states are considering legislation that would force the NCAA to allow players to earn money off their personal brand in a bid to address the inequities in the multi-billion-dollar college sports industry.
-California passed a law last year that gives broad endorsement rights to players that is set to take effect in 2023.
-Florida and other states could grant players those rights as soon as this year.
+Meanwhile, more than 25 states are considering legislation that would force the NCAA to allow players to earn money off their personal brand in a bid to address inequities in the multi-billion-dollar college sports industry.
+California passed a law last year that gives broad endorsement rights to players and it will take effect in 2023.
+Other states could grant those rights as soon as this year.

 The NCAA’s concern, echoed by Big 12 Commissioner Bob Bowlsby, who also testified Tuesday, is that endorsement deals for athletes would have a negative effect on recruiting, with schools and boosters in states with athlete-friendly laws using money to entice players to sign with certain schools.